bpwhelan/gsm-docs/docs/guides/ai-features.md

 You can use any OpenAI-compatible API endpoint, including OpenAI itself, OpenRouter, or local LLMs.

+For OpenAI, you may be able to get free tokens by opting in to sharing your API inputs/outputs at Data Controls -> Sharing -> Share inputs and outputs with OpenAI.
+I personally have used millions of tokens and haven't been charged a dime.

 1. Obtain your API key from your chosen service.
 2. Paste it into the `OpenAI API Key` field.
 3. Set the `OpenAI API URL`.
 This should be the base URL of the API.